PoojaJangle294/Task_DashBoard/README.md

 - Update the existing task
 - Display all tasks
 - Display the task ratio in the doghunt chart
+- Export the tasks list into an Excel file.

 ##  Tech Stack
 - Angular